ryudokung/Project-0/_bmad-output/prd.md

 ### 2.3 Technical Success
 - **AI Generation Efficiency:** Implementing a "Time-Gated Assembly" system to manage GPU load and prevent spamming.
-- **Hybrid 2D/3D Immersion:** Delivering High-Fidelity AI assets (2D) for visual storytelling while using **WebGPU + React Three Fiber** for an immersive 3D Cockpit and Hangar experience.
+- **Hybrid 2D/3D Immersion:** Delivering High-Fidelity AI assets (2D) for visual storytelling while using **WebGPU + React Three Fiber** for a global 3D space background and an immersive 3D Cockpit and Hangar experience.
 - **Design Intelligence:** Utilizing [UI/UX Pro Max](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill/) standards to ensure professional-grade aesthetics, including Glassmorphism, Bento Grids, and industry-specific color palettes for a premium feel.
 - **Modular NFT Ownership:** Utilizing **ERC-6551 (Token Bound Accounts)** to allow Mechs to "own" their equipment, simplifying marketplace trading and inventory management.
 - **Hybrid State Management (V2O):** Implementing a "Virtual-to-On-chain" model where gameplay and asset creation are off-chain by default (Server-side), with on-chain minting required only for trading or permanent storage.